An airplane tacking off with Chicago Union Station in the background.

 While we all love train travel, sometimes we must fly, and knowing our options is helpful.

-• Check schedules in advance – train and transit schedules can change.
+• Check schedules in advance – train and transit schedules are subject to change.

-• Allow extra time, especially during peak hours or bad weather, which can lead to delays.
+• Allow extra time, especially during peak hours or adverse weather conditions, which can lead to delays.

 • Explore different transportation options—Metra, CTA, and Amtrak connections may differ in convenience.